crazy-penguins/looming_lamb/README.md

 # looming_lamb

-docker container for build lambda python3.7 components
+This is the cazy penguins repository for various lambda components.
+You can use it as a base container when you need to build and test various lambda pieces.